 However, after two messages in tongues have been given either by the same person or by two different persons, and there's been no interpretations, then whoever follows with a third message in tongues followed by an interpretation, that ONE interpretation serves as an interpretation of ALL previous messages.

 Why "two or at the most three" messages in tongues?
-Paul is likely suggesting that limiting the messages in tongues to three permits other believers the opportunity to follow the prompting of the Holy Spirit to share a Scripture verse, a teaching, or a word of prophecy, for the edification of the local Body of Christ.
+Paul is likely suggesting that limiting the messages to three permits other believers the opportunity to follow the prompting of the Holy Spirit to share a Scripture verse, a teaching, or a word of prophecy, for the edification of the local Body of Christ.

 Paul instructs, "But if there is no interpreter, let him keep silent in Church, and let him speak to himself and to God" (1 Corinthians 14:28).

 Paul says, "If anything is REVEALED to another who sits by, let the first keep silent.
-For you can all prophesy one by one, that all may learn and all may be encouraged (1 Corinthians 14:30, 31, emphasis added).
+For you can all prophesy one by one, that all may learn and all may be encouraged (1 Corinthians 14:30–31, emphasis added).

 Paul says, "For you can all prophesy one by one, that all may learn and all may be encouraged.
-And the spirits of the prophets are subject to the prophets" (1 Corinthians 14:31, 32).
+And the spirits of the prophets are subject to the prophets" (1 Corinthians 14:31–32).

 What Paul is saying concerning the gift of prophecy can also be applied to the gift of tongues and the gift of interpretation of tongues.